How to Survive a Meaningful Use Audit

 ▸ Policies and procedures are written policies that assure compliance, such as protocols to authorize users and retention of records regarding these policies.

-▸ Organizational requirements include breach notification policies and procedures, as well as systems to gather and store business associate
+▸ Organizational requirements include breach notification policies and procedures, as well as systems to gather and store business associate agreements.

 In performing a risk analysis, you’ll take the following steps: Review security of e-PHI, identify threats and vulnerabilities, access the likelihood and the impact of each threat, mitigate security risks, and then monitor your results.
 Remember: If you are chosen for an audit, you will be asked to produce your security risk analysis, as well as a written plan, including dates, to address deficiencies.